cniblock/sticky-notes/README.md

 ### - Colored Notes

-Different colored notes for visual clarity and enhanced User experience.
+Different colored notes for visual clarity and an enhanced user experience.

 ### - User-Friendly Interface